 Under the Aroa License Aroa also holds the FDA clearances under which we commercialize our OviTex and OviTex LPR products, and maintains ultimate responsibility for all regulatory interactions with FDA relating to our OviTex and OviTex LPR products and decisions made with respect to changing or updating those clearances.
 If Aroa fails to comply with all applicable regulatory requirements and maintain the FDA clearances related to our OviTex and OviTex LPR products, we may be unable to commercialize our OviTex and OviTex LPR products on a timely basis, or at all.
 Our ability to supply our OviTex portfolio products commercially and to develop any future products depends, in part, on our ability to obtain these materials, components and products in accordance with regulatory requirements and in sufficient quantities for commercialization and clinical testing.
-While Aroa has historically met our demand for its products.
+While Aroa has historically met our demand for its products and services on a timely basis in the past, we cannot guarantee that it will always be able to meet our demand for its products.
 If Aroa fails to meet demand or notifies us that it believes it will fail to meet demand for our OviTex portfolio products, we are required under the Aroa License to work with Aroa to cure its supply failure and may, only in certain circumstances and on a temporary basis, engage a replacement contract manufacturer to mitigate a failure by Aroa to meet demand for our OviTex portfolio products.
 As such, we are highly dependent upon Aroa's continued ability to supply our OviTex portfolio products at the levels we require and any production shortfall that impairs the supply of our OviTex portfolio products could have a material adverse effect on our business, financial condition and results of operations and adversely affect our ability to satisfy demand for our OviTex portfolio products, which could adversely affect our product sales and operating results materially.